stephenafamo/bob/website/docs/query-builder/mysql/how-to-use.md

 # How to Use

-Import the `mysql` package and the query mod pacakges for the different query types
+Import the `mysql` package and the query mod packages for the different query types

 ```go
 import (